pdidev/pdi/docs/Specification_tree_ref.md

 |:--|:----|
 |`".*"` (*optional*)|a \ref datatype_node|

-* each key identifies the name of a buffer exposed to PDI associated to its type.
+* each key identifies the name of a buffer exposed to %PDI associated to its type.

 **Example:**